apnadkarni/ruff/README.md

 ## Release notes for 2.2

-* Support for diagrams in documentation.
+* Support for embedded text formatted diagrams (ditaa, PlantUML etc.)
+* Alignment and captions for fenced blocks.
+* Fixed minor display artifacts.

 ## Release notes for 2.1